landonkanoa/my-next-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Features of my app

+Counter with increase, decrease, and reset that can change based off the step value.

+## Limits

+I mean this webpage looks bad I mean cmon random buttons on a black background nothing really going on.
+I couldnt get the decrease button to change when at 0 so theres no visual cue to when it is disabled.
+The layout could just be much better.